clemsonciti/genomics-workshop/_episodes/05-workflow.md

 For any sequences that make up more that 0.1% of the total data, this check will list them and check them against known contaminants.
 Contaminating sequence could come from microbes, or even from an excess of unincorporated Illumina adapters in your sample.
 Even if there is no match for the overrepresented sequences, this test still reports them (since it could indicate some other contaminant or library issue).

 If you run FastQC on a GBS library, which has restriction enzyme recognition sites in every sequence, or on CHiP-seq, which likely has common recognition motifs, there is a good chance this test will fail, even though your data are fine.

+If your data pass this test, FastQC won't report anything (no plot or table) for this test.

 ## Overrepresented Kmers